TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 Zarr's [sharding codec][shard spec] is especially important for GPUs.
 This makes it possible to store many *chunks* in the same file (a file on disk, or an object in object storage).
-We call the collection of chunks a shard.
+We call the collection of chunks a shard, and the shard is what's actually written to disk.

 ![](https://zarr-specs.readthedocs.io/en/latest/_images/sharding.png)